Our Mission

 Conduct Research to Advance Change

 AFB collaborates with researchers and educators to better understand the issues facing people who are blind or visually impaired.
-We use that knowledge to develop evidence-based solutions in areas including education, employment, socio-economic mobility, rehabilitation services, aging and vision loss, healthcare, and technology.
+We use that knowledge to develop evidence-based solutions in education, employment, socio-economic mobility, rehabilitation services, aging and vision loss, healthcare, and technology.

 Promote Knowledge and Understanding